StephanAkkerman/FluentAI/README.md

 TODO

+## Prerequisites 📋

+Before starting, make sure you have the following requirements:

+- [Anki](https://apps.ankiweb.net/) installed on your device.
+- [Anki-Connect](https://foosoft.net/projects/anki-connect/) this add-on allows you to add cards to Anki from the command line.
+- Add the deck in `/deck/FluentAI.apkg` to your Anki application.
+You can do this by dragging and dropping the file into the Anki application.

 ## Installation ⚙️

 The required packages to run this code can be found in the requirements.txt file.
 To run this file, execute the following code block after cloning the repository: